 Frankfort wins big in sectional opener; Alco wins regular season finale

-May 7—SHORT GAP, W.Va. — No. 4 Frankfort opened the Class AA, Region I Section 2 playoffs with a 19-2 five-inning victory over Grafton on Monday.
+May 8—SHORT GAP, W.Va. — No. 4 Frankfort opened the Class AA, Region I Section 2 playoffs with a 19-2 five-inning victory over Grafton on Monday.

 Blake Jacobs, Cam Lynch and Rhett Sensabaugh led the Falcons with three hits each.

-They each drove in three RBIs along with Uriah Cutter who drove in three off of two hits.
+They each had three RBIs along with Uriah Cutter who drove in three off of two hits.

 Jaxon Hare got the win in four innings, allowing six hits, two unearned runs and two walks with eight strikeouts.